kolov/sbt-pantarhei/README.md

 # sbt-pantarhei [![CircleCI](https://circleci.com/gh/kolov/sbt-pantarhei/tree/master.svg?style=svg)](https://circleci.com/gh/kolov/sbt-pantarhei/tree/master)

-Sbt plugin creating release notes for a release from the pull requests and git commits since the latest release.
+Sbt plugin creating release notes for a release from the recent pull requests and git commits.
+Read more about release notes on [Github](https://github.com/blog/1547-release-your-software)

 ## Usage

 This plugin is under development, the functionality is very basic but usable.
 Include the plugin:

-    addSbtPlugin("com.akolov" % "sbt-pantarhei" % "0.0.3")
+    addSbtPlugin("com.akolov" % "sbt-pantarhei" % "0.1.0")

 This makes two sbt tasks available: `printNotesForLatest` and `printNotesAfterLatest`: